top of page

 Every child admitted to the Foundling Hospital was baptised and given a new name.
 Between the 1740s and 1760s, mothers left a token that could be used to identify their child if they returned to reclaim them.
 Accepted children were registered and sent to foster families or "nurses" in the countryside, until the age of five.
 They were then brought to live and be educated in the Foundling Hospital until around the age of 15, when they were sent out as apprentices, primarily in domestic or military service.

-Hannah Brown (not her Foundling name) was born 26th June 1866 and placed in the Foundling Hospital at 6 months.
-She was baptized Hannah Sherman[1] in 1866.
-Hannah later wrote 'The Child She Bare, A Foundling (London, Headley, 1919) an account of her childhood experiences and which she published anonymously.
+Hannah Brown (not her foundling name) was born 26th June 1866 and placed in the Foundling Hospital at 6 months.
+She was baptized Hannah Sherman [4] in 1866.
+Hannah later wrote The Child She Bare, A Foundling (London, Headley, 1919) an account of her childhood experiences and which she published anonymously.
 She writes realistically about her time in the Foundling Hospital and many of her protests and observations are uncannily still relevant today.

 THE writer was born in the year 1866.
 She has never known anything of her parentage, rightful name, or nationality, but was handed over (when a few months old) by her mother to the Foundling Hospital, London.
 Having gazed on me for the last time, with (I take for granted) a heart surcharged with woe, she left me to my fate...Being christened the same day in the Chapel of the Foundling Hospital and given a fictitious name I was later taken by a foster nurse to live in the country until the age of three; when I should be brought back to commence my existence as one of the children of the Foundling Hospital.
-Thus, for the second time in three years, I was deprived of a Mother.
+Thus, for the second time in three years, I was deprived of a Mother.The Child She Bare

-Hannah resented the stigma of illegitimacy and reflected on her experiences in her autobiography, and wrote about the victimisation of women who have loved 'not wisely but too well' and how the very concept of an "unmarried mother" is a construct born of laws created by men.
+Hannah resented the stigma of illegitimacy and reflected on her experiences in her memoir, and wrote about the victimisation of women who have loved 'not wisely but too well' and how the very concept of an "unmarried mother" is a construct born of laws created by men.
 Such a woman is neither a "fallen woman," nor is her child "illegitimate."

-‘...children’s happiness and future welfare is sacrificed, even to the extent of their mother’s name, nationality – thrown in the world without a relative or friend to confide in…and have no right to the stigma attached to them.’
-The Child She Bare
+‘...children’s happiness and future welfare is sacrificed, even to the extent of their mother’s name, nationality – thrown in the world without a relative or friend to confide in…and have no right to the stigma attached to them.’ –The Child She Bare

 In her writing she is trying to bring about social change and sharing her very personal autobiographical experiences that do not end when they leave the Foundling Hospital.